Research

 • 3 in 10 restaurant employees speak a language other than English at home.

-The restaurant and foodservice workforce will continue to grow in the years ahead, with the Association expecting the total number of employees to reach 17.4 million by 2035.
-Download the Association’s 2025 State of the Restaurant Industry report for the latest workforce trends, including the recruitment strategies that operators found to be the most successful in recent months.
+The restaurant and foodservice workforce will continue to grow in the years ahead, with the Association expecting the total number of employees to reach 17.3 million by 2036.
+Download the Association’s 2026 State of the Restaurant Industry report for the latest workforce trends, including projections for the industry’s prime labor pool in the coming years.